OskarMunck/Thesis/README.md

 3: Analysis of topic models
 4: Modified topic tiling implementation to be used with transformer based topic modelling

-## Some descriptive stats of the metadata

-**Data in numbers:**
+## Project summary
+The growing podcast industry necessitates innovative advertising strategies, prompting this study to explore the use of data science methods to enable native advertisement placement, in which ads align with the surrounding content.
+This research seeks to locate advertisement spots at points of topical shifts as well as assign meaningful topics to the content surrounding those shifts in podcast transcripts.
+A transformer-based clustering approach, integrated with a text segmentation algorithm, is developed for this purpose, advancing previous literature in text segmentation.
+By modelling the Spotify Podcast Dataset, the developed methodology’s ability to identify meaningful advertisement spots in podcasts and assign topics from the corpus to these segments is validated.
+This proof-of- concept study not only technically enables native advertising but also proposes a business framework for its monetization, outlining potential integration into podcast platforms.
+The study also positions the relevance of the methodology in relation to network effects and platform theory.

+### Research questions
+RQ 1: How can data science methods locate topical shifts in podcast transcripts?
+RQ 2: How can data science methods find topics that are meaningful for podcast advertisement?

+## Dataset
+In order to explore these two quesitons, we have used the Spotify Podcast Dataset which have the following properties:

-Number of unique values
+* Number of unique shows: 18290
-* show_name    18290
-* show_description    18322
-* publisher    17490
+* Number of unique publishers: 17490
-* language    20
+* Languages: 20
-* episode_uri    105360
+* Number of episodes: 105360
-* episode_name    103660
-* Max no episodes of one show    1072, Min    1
+* Max no episodes of one show: 1072, Min: 1
-* Number of shows represented by only one episode    8632
+* Number of shows represented by only one episode: 8632
-* Number of shows represented by less than 10 episodes    16354
+* Number of shows represented by less than 10 episodes: 16354

-So, among else, we see that we have 105 360 podcasts from 18 290 different shows.
+The dataset contains transcriptions of 105 360 podcasts from mainly English speaking shows from 18 290 different shows.

 ![duration dist](Images/duration_dist.png)